Michael-Yuan-Trebble/Flight-Website/src/Text/Description.md

-A preview into a flight simulator project still in early development.

-This flight simulator aims to deliver fast-paced aerial combat with an emphasis on speed management, maneuverability, and intense atmospheric conditions.
+This flight simulator delivers fast-paced aerial combat with an emphasis on speed management, maneuverability, and intense atmospheric conditions.
+Players will engage in high-stakes dogfights, navigate through violent storms, and master the delicate balance between speed and control across a variety of aircraft.
+This is built for pilots who want a bit more challenge dogfights and unpredictability that comes with the weather.